ambroisemaupate/docker/restic/README.md

 [Restic](https://restic.readthedocs.io/en/latest/index.html) is an awesome backup tool that can back up to many different storage providers.
 Unlike `ambroisemaupate/s3-backup` image, this tool will benefit from snapshotting and deduplication to save storage space and accelerate backup process.
-But this tool will not back up your database, you will still need `ambroisemaupate/s3-backup` for that.

 ## Minimal configuration